KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 ```

 Note that a customer has only one address, which may be missing (relation 0:1), and has zero or several services (relation 0:n).
-Here's the dictionnary file describing this relational data:
+Here's the dictionary file describing this relational data:

 !!! success "Dictionary file of a star schema"
     ```kdic